Welcome to today's edition of the Rush 24-7 podcast.

 Okay, that's it for the first hour of Open Line Friday.

-There's other stuff out there, folks, that we're gonna discuss, we'll get into it.
+There's other stuff out there, folks, that we're going to discuss.